Banananananananaa/AI-Project/README.md

 Dependencies
 For correct working of the program the following packages need to be installed/imported:

--abc
+- abc
--re
+- re
--spaCy
+- spaCy
--from NLTK WordNet
+- from NLTK WordNet
--Pandas
+- Pandas
--Numpy
+- Numpy
--Translate
+- Translate
--from scikit-learn TfidfVectorizer
+- from scikit-learn TfidfVectorizer